 "Sure.
 I think your hair would be a great place to live."

 She sniffles and it is adorable.
 Everything she does is adorable and disarming.
 Like believing that fairies are real and crying like the world is ending because she thought she stole their homes.
 He thinks for a moment about how strange her home is and he wonders if she really would miss it if it disappeared.
 He supposes she would, but he doesn't understand.
 He's never had a home.
-He doesn't know what that feels like, but he imagines it feels an awful lot like holding Rapunzel in his arms.
+He doesn't know what that feels like, but he imagines he feels an awful lot like holding Rapunzel in his arms.

 Wait.
 What?
 No he doesn't.
 Where did that thought come from?